marjo1994/easy-life-task-manager/README.md

 ## Features

-- Dashboard with Sidebar, Header, and task columns.
+- Dashboard with Sidebar, Search, and task columns.
 - Task cards with name, tags, due date, points, and avatar.
 - Create, edit, and delete tasks.
 - Loading, error, and empty states.